SvetlanaSotnikova/CRUD/README.md

 `docker-compose build php`

-`docker-compose up -d`

 ##### Start the server.

-Start the server using the following command inside the directory you just cloned: `docker-compose up`.
+Start the server using the following command inside the directory you just cloned: `docker-compose up -d`.